Photo from Unsplash

 Prayer

-We thank Thee, O Lord, that all things are ours in Christ, working for us, co-operating with us, and bearing us onward to that glorious destiny for which Thou art preparing us.
+We thank You, O Lord, that in Christ all things are ours, working for our good and carrying us toward the glorious destiny for which You are preparing us.
 Amen.